 The nunnery was started by several nuns who fled the Nechung Ri Nunnery in Tibet after it was destroyed during the Cultural Revolution.
 Those nuns collaborated with others from several other former nunneries in Tibet to build a new nunnery which they called “Geden Choeling,” which means “home of the virtuous ones who devote their lives to the Buddha Dharma.”

 The nunnery has a well-established education system and an office run by the nun’s committee.
-Out of the roughly 140 nuns, just over half are attending classes regularly and others are taking on responsibilities in the nunnery.
+Out of the roughly 160 nuns, over half are attending classes regularly while others are taking on responsibilities in the nunnery.

 The nunnery is also home to a number of elderly nuns, many of whom, became nuns later in life and who are taken care of in the nunnery by the younger nuns.